Opel Crossland: Powertrains

 The Crossland is available with petrol, diesel and LPG engines.
-The petrol engines are all 1.2 litre three cylinder units, with power outputs of 82, 110 and 130 PS.
+The petrol engines are all 1.2-litre three cylinder units, with power outputs of 82, 110 and 130 PS.
 The two higher powered versions are turbocharged, and have balance shafts.
-On the diesel side, the Crossland offers a 1.6 litre four cylinder engine with either 99 PS or 120 PS.
+On the diesel side, the Crossland offers a 1.6-litre four-cylinder engine with either 99 PS or 120 PS.
+This engine was quickly replaced by a marginally smaller, 1.5-litre version in May 2018, reflecting updates to the Crossland's French-branded sister models.

-Both the 120 PS diesel and 130 PS petrol models get a six speed manual gearbox; the other engines come with five speed manuals.
-A six speed automatic is available, in conjunction with the 130 PS engine.
+Both the 120 PS diesel and 130 PS petrol models get a six- speed manual gearbox; the other engines come with five-speed manuals.
+A six-speed automatic is available, in conjunction with the 130 PS engine.
 The LPG model is based on the entry level naturally aspirated petrol engine.
 When operating on LPG, it has a maximum power output of 75 PS.